Chavakkad Beach

 Fishing boats in Chavakkad Beach after a catch.

 Chavakkad Beach is a beach in Chavakkad Municipality of Thrissur District in the Indian state of Kerala.

+Location

 It lies on the Arabian Sea coast and attracts tourists.
 The beach is situated 5 Kilometers from Guruvayoor Temple Sri Krishna Temple.

+Description

 At this beach the river meets the sea forming an estuary.
 The meeting point is known as Azhimukham in Malayalam.
-It is counted amongst Kerala’s most popular beaches because it is unexplored by domestic tourists.
+It is counted amongst Kerala's most popular beaches because it is unexplored by domestic tourists.